Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Part of Wedding Porcelain Sets for Emperor Tongzhi (1862 — 1874) — Palace Museum

-Since the hair has been considered as one important part of the body in ancient Chinese culture, binding their hair together means the new couple would become a whole from now on.
-This ceremony now is mostly abolished.
+Since hair has been considered an essential part of the body in ancient Chinese culture, binding their hair together means the new couple would become a whole from now on.
+This ceremony is now mostly abolished.

-Rite of drinking cross-cupped wine, however, has been inherited, as a means of expressing intimacy.
+The Rite of drinking cross-cupped wine, however, has been inherited as a means of expressing intimacy.

-Some other rites differed among geographical places and throughout history, however, a big wedding banquet after the whole ceremony has been an important, necessary tradition.
+Some other rites differed among geographical places; throughout history, however, a big wedding reception after the ceremony has been an important, necessary tradition.

 Unearthed Bronze Bind-Cups (He Jin Bei) of the Han Dynasty (202 BC — 220 AD) that used for A Couple to Drink Cross-Cupped Wine on Their Wedding — Institute of Archaeology, Chinese Academy of Social Sciences

-Ending ceremony of a Chinese wedding — Hui Men.
+The Ending Ceremony of A Chinese Wedding — Hui Men

-In old times, this may be the last time for the bride to see her parents (if they lived far away), so it was a very important rite.
+In old times, this may be the last time for the bride to see her parents (if they lived far away), so it was a significant rite.

 The new couple usually would worship the bride’s ancestors, bow and serve tea to her parents, and have dinner with them.